-Additionally, infill development happens sporadically, and on unimproved streets any improvements are left disconnected from the rest of the street system.
-It may be many years before additional infill development comes along to complete the connections.
+Infill development happens sporadically and often these improvements are left disconnected from the rest of the street system.
+It can take many years for development to complete the connections.

-A new approach is needed that helps get pedestrians, bicyclists, vehicles and residents up out of the mud and gravel.
-To help accelerate the improvement of dirt and gravel streets with at least an asphalt surface, new design standards that sharply reduce the cost of improvements.
+A new approach is needed to help pave these streets and get pedestrians, bicyclists, vehicles and residents up out of the mud and gravel.
+To make it easier for property owners to improve dirt and gravel streets with at least an asphalt surface, new design standards were developed with the intent to lower the cost of improvements.
 Streets that meet the following minimum criteria may qualify for the new design options:

 To find out if your street may qualify for one of these options, contact Barbara Plummer at email@example.com or 503-823-4584.